eranjancpu/Jeenani/README.md

 # Jeenani
-Jeenani is a open source virtual assistant
+Jeenani is an open source virtual assistant

 <h3>how run Jeenani:</h3>